stefanibus/smart-simple-task-tracker/README.md

 ## Live Page on GitHub Pages
 Visit [SSTT Page](https://stefanibus.github.io/smart-simple-task-tracker) to get started.

-Use "One SSTT Page" to manage 'all your thoughts and tasks' related to a single Chrome-Tab-Group.
+Use one "SSTT Page" to manage 'all your thoughts and tasks' related to a single Chrome-Tab-Group.

 Since you’ll likely have multiple Tab Groups open, we recommend placing each Tab Group in its own Chrome window. (though it’s not required)